Nana: A Tale of Us

-Nana: A Tale of Us is a 2017 Indian Nagamese-language drama film directed by Tiakümzük Aier and produced by Aoyimti Youth Ministry.
+Nana: A Tale of Us is a 2017 Indian Nagamese drama film directed by Tiakümzük Aier and produced by Aoyimti Youth Ministry.
 The film stars Zhokhoi Chüzho, Mengu Süokhrie, Watipongla Kichü, Ariensa Longchar and Bokavi Swü.

 With a production budget of ₹2.5 million or 25 lakhs, it was the most expensive Naga film to be produced at the time of its release.
 Upon its release on 18 July 2017, Nana: A Tale of Us achieved critical and commercial success in the state.